 Contrived tax shelters are a threat to the sustainability of tax systems throughout the democratic world in several respects (see Braithwaite 2005 for extended discussion), pre-eminently through inflicting substantial loss to the revenue.
 It is impossible to estimate the size of the loss with any credibility.
-Our data give good reason for believing that most, if not all, Fortune 500 companies were engaged in using such tax shelters during the late 1990s (Braithwaite, 2005: 105-6) and that this is a fundamental reason for corporate tax collections in the US falling from a peak of 7% of GDP to its current trough of around 1%.
+Our data give good reason for believing that most, if not all, Fortune 500 companies were engaged in using such tax shelters during the late 1990s (Braithwaite 2005: 105-06) and that this is a fundamental reason for corporate tax collections in the United States falling from a peak of 7 per cent of GDP to its current trough of around 1 per cent.

-Two reasons why contrived tax shelters should concern us stand out as important if our objective is a well-functioning democracy.
+Two reasons why contrived tax shelters should concern us stand out as important if our objective is a well functioning democracy.
 Our argument is supported by Australian data collected at the time of the downturn in the most recent boom in aggressive tax planning (the end of the 1990s).
-While generalisability should never be blindly assumed in these contexts, the data of Northern hemisphere colleagues give us little reason to think that Australia is an outlier among Western nations in its tax attitudes (Schneider and Bajada, 2005; Torgler and Murphy, 2004).
+While generalizability should never be blindly assumed in these contexts, the data of Northern hemisphere colleagues give us little reason to think that Australia is an outlier among Western nations in its tax attitudes (Schneider and Bajada 2005; Torgler and Murphy 2004).

 First, tax systems are becoming increasingly regressive, especially in the comparison between the very rich and everyone else.
 Large businesses and very wealthy individuals are able to wipe out their tax liabilities altogether, leaving those on lesser incomes to shoulder the tax burden.
-We show below that perceptions of professionals, business managers and the wealthy not paying their fair share of income tax are rampant in Australia (Rawlings, 2003; J. Braithwaite, 2003).
-A high 89% of Australians place "ensuring that large corporates pay their fair share" as the highest priority for tax reform, with 66% wanting to prioritise a progressive tax system, by placing very high or the utmost importance on "ensuring that people who are wealthier pay more tax."
-For comparative purposes, it is of note that the muchtouted priority of "keeping taxes as low as possible" was prioritised by 60% of Australians (Braithwaite, Reinhart, Mearns, and Graham, 2001).
+We show below that perceptions of professionals, business managers and the wealthy not paying their fair share of income tax are rampant in Australia (Rawlings 2003; J. Braithwaite 2003).
+A high 89 per cent of Australians place 'ensuring that large corporates pay their fair share' as the highest priority for tax reform, with 66 per cent wanting to prioritize a progressive tax system, by placing very high or the utmost importance on 'ensuring that people who are wealthier pay more tax'.
+For comparative purposes, it is of note that the much touted priority of 'keeping taxes as low as possible' was prioritized by 60 per cent of Australians (Braithwaite et al. 2001).

-In places where the social norm is for a more progressive tax system and where highly successful corporations and wealthy individuals are expected to pay back society for the benefits gained through access to public infrastructure, the avoidance of tax by the privileged creates social discontent; and a distancing from government and its agents occurs that is associated with loss of trust and cooperation (V. Braithwaite, 2003, 2004; Braithwaite and Reinhart, 2000; Braithwaite, Schneider, Reinhart, and Murphy, 2003; Rawlings, 2003; Taylor, 2003).
+In places where the social norm is for a more progressive tax system and where highly successful corporations and wealthy individuals are expected to pay back society for the benefits gained through access to public infrastructure, the avoidance of tax by the privileged creates social discontent; and a distancing from government and its agents occurs that is associated with loss of trust and cooperation (V. Braithwaite 2003; 2004; Braithwaite and Reinhart 2000; Braithwaite et al. 2003; Rawlings 2003; Taylor 2003).